-The staff at ISA sets the tone for what ISA strives to accomplish: Providing the organizational and professional development supports that schools, principals, and teachers need to graduate all students ready to succeed in college and career.
+The staff at ISA sets the tone for what ISA strives to accomplish: Providing the organizational and professional development supports that disricts, schools, and educators need to graduate all students ready to succeed in college and career.

 Our team takes great care in recruiting and hiring personnel and consultants who reflect the rich diversity of the communities we serve.
 As a team, we review research, discuss problems of practice, and strategize ways to keep equity the focus in our work and in the districts and schools with whom we partner.

-ISA is a 28-year old school reform organization focused improving access and opportunities for underserved students.
+ISA is a 30-year-old school reform organization focused on improving access and opportunities for underserved students.
 Our equity-focused work is designed so that all students, regardless of race, ethnicity, gender, gender identity, socioeconomic status, class, linguistic diversity, and exceptionality are given intentional and equitable opportunities to learn.